 Ranks #1254 Sedan

-Final Verdict: Is the 2004 Audi allroad a Good Sedan?
+Final Verdict: Is the 2004 Audi allroad a Good Wagon?

 The 2004 Audi allroad is ideal for someone who appreciates its unique blend of wagon practicality and all-weather capability, and who is willing to accept the potential for higher maintenance costs.
 It can be worth buying if you find a well-maintained example with extensive service records and have a mechanic familiar with Audi vehicles perform a thorough pre-purchase inspection.
 It's best suited for enthusiasts who enjoy working on cars or are prepared to pay for specialized repairs.
 Avoid examples with neglected maintenance or obvious signs of air suspension problems.
 Consider alternatives like the Subaru Outback for greater reliability.